CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 * Atmospheric and instrumental noise

 and a second map which includes the map depth for Temperature and for Polarization.
-More details about the data products are available in the map FITS headers and in the [Validation of the CMB-S4 Conceptual Design with Data Challenge 0 document (not available yet)]().
+More details about the data products are available in the map FITS headers and in the [Validation of the CMB-S4 Conceptual Design with Data Challenge 0 document (in preparation, currently available only to CMB-S4 members)](https://github.com/CMB-S4/DataChallenge0).

 ![depth map plot](images/cmbs4_dc0_map_depth.png)